spncr1/python-phase-01-EchoMind/README.md

 # EchoMind

 A single-request voice assistant powered by GPT-3.5-turbo.
+Part of the blueprint to eventually create my own virtual assistant for the purpose of automation and increased efficiency in overall workflow.

 ## Table of Contents
 - [Description](#description)